collapsed-stacks/startups/questions/5694/how-much-liability-protection-can-a-terms-of-use-on-a-website-offer.md

 - posted by: [A E](https://stackexchange.com/users/5191744/a-e) on 2015-08-09
 - score: 0

-<p>Here in the UK, it's not possible to completely avoid all liability using a disclaimer.</p>
+Here in the UK, it's not possible to completely avoid all liability using a disclaimer.

-<p>For example, if through negligence you cause death or injury to another person, then you're legally liable even if you got that person to sign a form in advance saying that they wouldn't hold you liable.
-That part of the form is simply held to be invalid.</p>
+For example, if through negligence you cause death or injury to another person, then you're legally liable even if you got that person to sign a form in advance saying that they wouldn't hold you liable.
+That part of the form is simply held to be invalid.

-<p>That said, it sounds like you're overthinking this.
-I doubt you have much to worry about, unless your website is promoting something  harmful (eg suicide methods, pro-anorexia, support for terrorism, fraud, pyramid schemes, pro-rape, child sex, etc etc).</p>
+That said, it sounds like you're overthinking this.
+I doubt you have much to worry about, unless your website is promoting something  harmful (eg suicide methods, pro-anorexia, support for terrorism, fraud, pyramid schemes, pro-rape, child sex, etc etc).